Delays on Auckland's Southern Motorway after multi-car crash

 A multi-vehicle crash on Auckland's Southern Motorway is causing delays for citybound traffic this morning.

-The 6am crash at the Takanini Interchange was causing delays, and commuters from Papakura were advised to allow extra time.
+The 6am crash on the Southern Motorway at the Takanini Interchange was causing delays, and commuters from Papakura were advised to allow extra time.

 At 6.45 the New Zealand Transport Agency confirmed the crash had been cleared but advised of further delays.